Manhunt (2019 TV series): Series 1

 On the evening of 19 August 2004, a young woman has been attacked on Twickenham Green, in the south-west of Greater London.
 The victim, identified as Amélie Delagrange, is a 22-year-old French student visiting the UK.
 She dies in hospital from serious head injuries.

 Metropolitan Police select Detective Chief Inspector Colin Sutton to lead a large task force as Senior Investigating Officer.
 No forensic evidence can be procured from the scene, and there are no links in Delagrange's past that could indicate a motive.
 There have been several previous attacks and murders of young women in the area, and within 24 hours, the investigation establishes that she might have been killed by the same person who killed Marsha McDonnell on 3 February 2003.

 Cell tower data indicates Delagrange's phone last made contact to the network in an area close by the river, several miles from the green where she was found.
 Despite pressure to send divers elsewhere, Sutton insists on dredging the river (Thames) by the nearest car crossing, Walton Bridge, and finally finds the phone and other items owned by the victim.
 Again resisting doubts, this time from within his own team, Sutton decides to employ a significant portion of his team to survey CCTV footage from the night of the attack.
 A suspicious white van moving around at the time of the attack is found, but it cannot be readily identified since there are over 25,000 similar vans in the UK.

 When Sutton prioritizes the case over his personal life, missing out on holidays and birthdays, he and his wife Louise argue over possible links to a similar case involving the murder of Milly Dowler, a 13-year-old girl in Surrey, where Louise works as a police analyst.
 She reveals that her superiors, aware of her link to Sutton, have forbidden her to discuss that case with him.

-A WPC who attended the initial crime scene reminds Sutton about a witness report of the day, leading him to a possible suspect named Levi Bellfield, a self-employed vehicle clamping operator.
-He is known to be violent, and very aggressive to the numerous women in his life; and that he owns several vehicles, including a white van.
+A woman police constable (WPC) who attended the initial crime scene reminds Sutton about a witness report of the day, leading him to a possible suspect named Levi Bellfield, a self-employed vehicle clamping operator.
+It is known that he is violent, and very aggressive to the numerous women in his life; and that he owns several vehicles, including a white van.